MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-site-column-project-item-with-a-project-template-part-2.md

 3. Save and close the file.

-## Add replaceable parameters to the elements.xml file in the project template
+## Add replaceable parameters to the Elements.xml file in the project template
  Add several replaceable parameters to the *Elements.xml* file in the SiteColumnProjectTemplate project.
 These parameters are initialized in the `RunStarted` method in the `SiteColumnProjectWizard` class that you defined earlier.
 When a user creates a Site Column project, Visual Studio automatically replaces these parameters in the *Elements.xml* file in the new project with the values that they specified in the wizard.

  A replaceable parameter is a token that begins and ends with the dollar sign ($) character.
 In addition to defining your own replaceable parameters, you can use built-in parameters that are defined and initialized by the SharePoint project system.
 For more information, see [Replaceable Parameters](../sharepoint/replaceable-parameters.md).

-#### To add replaceable parameters to the elements.xml file
+#### To add replaceable parameters to the Elements.xml file

 1. In the SiteColumnProjectTemplate project, replace the contents of the *Elements.xml* file with the following XML.